London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 Minimum requirements to apply

-• Technologies should be at minimum proof of concept stage with initial evidence
+• Technologies should be at minimum proof of concept stage (TRL 4) with initial evidence

-• Cross-functional leadership team in place with complementary skills
+• Cross-functional leadership team in place with complementary skills, clinical lead as part of the team is advisable

 • Shareholding agreed between founders, including with any founding academic institution